felixwatts/farm/Water.md

 Rain and spray irrigation can penetrate light fleece and insect netting, but you need to check with heavy fleece how well the water is penetrating

 ### Rain Gauge

 Use a rain gauge in the garden to record how much rainfall there has been each week and decide whether to irrigate the next week or not.
-Empty yhe rain gauge after each week.
+Empty the rain gauge after each week.

-### Wind Break

-Garden should be surrounded by 1m high wind break fence made of plastic wind break netting material or a hedge